 The course concentrates on using geographical information systems (GIS) technology for environmental spatial problem solving.
-The Geographical Resources Analysis Software System (GRASS) is used extensively.
 Hands-on assignments are the emphasis in this course.
 In addition to essential fundamental concepts of GIS, topics that will be covered include spatial interpolation, logic of spatial analysis, line-of-sight analysis, cartographic modeling, landscape analysis, route selection, and site selection.
 1 Credit